 Welcome

-I have recently started a new job as a large-scale statistical analyst at Adnetik.
-Our goal is to provide smarter tools to allow online advertisers to get more value for their money by finding the best possible audience and placing their messages on the most relevant possible pages.
+In June of 2011 I started a new job as a large-scale statistical analyst at Digilant (formerly Adnetik).
+Digilant's goal is to provide smarter tools to allow online advertisers to get more value for their money by finding the best possible audience and placing their messages on the most relevant possible pages.

 Over the last year or so my father (running guru Amby Burfoot) and I built an online training program called SmartCoachPlus.
 This web tool creates a training schedule, including workout distances and paces, that is customized for each user.
 If you want to run a marathon, but don't know how to train properly, then SmartCoachPlus is the tool for you!
 The application launched in early January 2011, and as of July 2011 has over 1,000 paid subscribers and 10,000 free uers.
 You can view it online by clicking here (requires free registration).